jseguillon/acli/README.md

 ## Usage

-Use `chat-gpt-cli` for discussions or complex task solving.
+Use `acli` for discussions or complex task solving.
 Examples:
-* `chat-gpt-cli "Can GPT help me for daily command line tasks?"`
+* `acli "Can GPT help me for daily command line tasks?"`
-* `chat-gpt-cli "[Complex description of feature request for bash/javascript/python/etc...]"`
+* `acli "[Complex description of feature request for bash/javascript/python/etc...]"`

 Use `howto` function for quick one liner answers and interactive mode.
 Examples:
 * `howto openssl test SSL expiracy of github.com`